Skip to main content

 We aim to provide feedback on assessments within 20 working days.

-This course is delivered by the School of Life Sciences in the Faculty of Science, Engineering and Computing.
+This course is delivered by the School of Life Sciences, Pharmacy and Chemistry.

 Postgraduate students may run or assist in lab sessions and may also contribute to the teaching of seminars under the supervision of the module leader.